How to Email a College Admissions Officer - Writing Effective Emails

 Final Thoughts

 Whenever you have a good reason to email a college admissions officer, it’s in your best interest to do so.
 Remember to keep your tone professional and your writing concise.
-You’re sure to get the response you need, whatever your questions are.
+You’ll be sure to get the response you need, whatever your questions.

 Subscribe to Our Newsletter